Fantasia (singer): Personal life

 In September 2005, Barrino published a memoir, dictated to a freelance writer, titled Life Is Not a Fairy Tale.
 In it, she revealed she was functionally illiterate.
 In 2006, following the release of her autobiography, Barrino's father sued her for $10 million after she said unflattering things about him in the book that he claimed were false.

 On December 9, 2008, Barrino's 6600 sqft, lakefront home in Charlotte's Glynmoor Lakes at Piper Glen community was in foreclosure and would be up for auction.
 Her 4500 sqft home, also in Piper Glen, is unaffected.
 The home was due to be auctioned in January 2009 by the Mecklenburg County Sheriff's Office after the company Broward Energy Partners, which had paid over $68,000 of her taxes in 2006, said it had not been fully repaid.
 The auction earnings were to be used to finish reimbursing the company for the loan, on which Barrino had paid back $10,000.
 The auction was canceled after Barrino's attorneys and the lender reached an "eleventh-hour deal", the details of which were not disclosed.

 She dated former NFL player Michael Clayton, who was at the time playing for the Tampa Bay Buccaneers.

 An August 2010 divorce filing in Mecklenburg County District Court alleges that Barrino had a year-long relationship with Antwaun Cook, who was married, bringing up the subject of alienation of affection laws in North Carolina.
-Barrino claimed the two began dating after Cook and his wife separated.
+Barrino claimed the two began dating after Cook and his wife Paula separated.
 In December 2010, a North Carolina judge ruled in Barrino's favor, stating the Cooks' separation date was September 14, 2009, and not June 2010 as Paula previously claimed.

 On August 9, 2010, Barrino was hospitalized in Pineville, North Carolina, due to overdosing on aspirin and an unknown sleep aid.

 In December 2011 she gave birth to a son.

 On July 18, 2015, she married Kendall Taylor, a businessman.

-In 2019, Barrino came under fire when, in an interview on The Breakfast Club radio show, she claimed that women were not to lead their household and that the reason so many women were single is because they're trying to be the leader of a relationship, a position that should fall to the man, calling it a "generational curse" and saying women should submit to their male partners.
+In 2019, Barrino stoked controversy during an interview on The Breakfast Club radio show.
+She claimed women were not to lead their households, and that the reason so many women were single is because they were trying to be the leader of a relationship, a position that should fall to the man.
+Barrino also said it was "generational curse" women were trying to control relationships and stated her belief women should submit to their male partners.

 In November 2020, Barrino revealed that she was expecting her first child with husband Kendall Taylor.
 In May 2021, she gave birth to a daughter.

 On November 29, 2022, Sigma Gamma Rho sorority announced that Barrino was inducted as an honorary member of their sorority.

+Barrino took a break from her musical and acting career in order to return to school and enrolled at Central State University to study business.

 Artistry

 Voice

-Barrino's voice has been described as raspy, gritty and soulful just like that of Tina Turner.
+Barrino's voice has been described as raspy, gritty and soulful, reminiscent of Tina Turner.